wuxx/icesugar-pro/README.md

 ```

 #### How To Program
-there are multiple ways to program the bitstream.
+There are multiple ways to program the bitstream.
-1. drag-and-drop program, this may be the fastest and simplest way to flash.
+1. Drag and drop programming, this is the fastest and simplest way to flash.
-2. use the command `icesprog xxx.bit`, this can provide more configable parameters.
+2. Using the command `icesprog xxx.bit`, this can provide more configable parameters.
-3. use the command `dapprog xxx.bit (program to flash) or dapprog xxx.svf (program to SRAM)`
+3. Using the command `dapprog xxx.bit (program to flash) or dapprog xxx.svf (program to SRAM)`
 the `icesprog` binary and source code is in [icesugar](https://github.com/wuxx/icesugar/tree/master/tools) repo, and the `dapprog` is a bash wrapper of openocd command, click [here](https://github.com/wuxx/icesugar-pro/tree/master/tools) to check how to setup.

 # Virtual machine image